 Knotts Berry Farms Rides

 Knotts Berry Farms has rides for everyone in your party.
 Even with small children, Knotts can be very fun.
-There is a snoopy area, and lots of other fun rides for kids & families.
-Many rides don’t have height restriction, and kids will find them SUPER fun.
+There is a Snoopy area, and lots of other fun rides for kids & families.
+Many rides don’t have height restrictions, and kids will find them SUPER fun.

 I think Knotts can be fun for kids of all ages, similar to Disneyland.

 Knotts is split into areas.
 There are lots of rides and something for every taste.
-However, they are much more amusement-park-like rides, vs Disneyland that seems to have their own brand of rides.
+However, they are much more amusement-park-like rides, unlike Disneyland which seems to have its own brand of rides.

 - GhostRider — a great wooden roller coaster, my husband said it’s one of the best he’s ever been on (you can see it in the photo above)

-- Calico Mine Train — This is a family-friendly ride through a mining mountain.
-It’s like Knott’s Berry’s Pirates of the Carribbean.
+- Calico Mine Train — This is a family-friendly fun ride through a mining mountain.
+It’s like Knotts Berry’s Pirates of the Caribbean.

 - HangTime — this was their newest ride when I went and has one of the steepest drops of a coaster on the west coast.